 Missy Kyzer is an aspiring vocalist, musicologist, & music librarian hailing from Southern California.
 She graduated summa cum laude with a Bachelor of Arts degree in Music & Culture from University of California Riverside, where she completed an undergraduate senior thesis that examined the history of early jazz in four distinct regions of Southern California.
-She currently lives in the Chicagoland area & is pursuing a master’s degree in musicology from Northwestern University, where she is working on a master’s project examining the ways in which 1920s-1930s Chicago-style jazz interacted with urban noise.
+She holds a master’s degree in musicology from Northwestern University, where she had worked on a master’s project examining the ways in which 1920s-1930s Chicago-style jazz interacted with urban noise.

 As an aspiring music historian & musicologist, her main area of study is early jazz history (from its origins to early bebop) with a particular focus on jazz in Chicago during the 1920s-early 1930s and early jazz in Southern California.
 Aside from jazz, her other areas of study include folk music traditions and popular music styles in America and abroad, musical accompaniment for silent films, and art music of the late 19th and early 20th centuries.
 Missy is also well-versed in topics regarding the local history of various cities in Riverside County, CA, early Hollywood history and 20th century U.S. history & culture.

 Her blog, The Melodic Word, is home to critical listening and to thoughts and observations about all aspects of music and music history, and includes music reviews, analyses, essays, playlists, and the like.